COVID-19 Information and Updates

 - Hand sanitiser, disinfectant & paper towels/Chux cloths in all classrooms and other non-teaching spaces

-- New routines with students for entering classrooms (e.g. students straight into class with doors left open to reduce corridor crowding)
+- Routines for students when entering classrooms (e.g. students straight into class with doors left open to reduce corridor crowding)

-- Improved traffic flow practices for students as they move around the school (e.g. keeping left in corridors, and Year 9 & 10 released 5 minutes early from each class to ease congestion around the school)
+- Improved traffic flow practices for students as they move around the school (e.g. keeping left in corridors)

 - While we have a good supply of hand sanitiser we are aware that this is a commodity that could become difficult to source.
 If you are able to supply this for your own use it would assist the school greatly in the weeks to come.